Professor of Media

 - Member of the editorial board or Arab & Muslim Media Research journal

 - Fellow, Higher Education Academy

-- Fellow, The Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA)
+- Fellow, The Royal Society of Arts (RSA)

-- External Panel Member for Professorial Appointments at Georgetown University, Carnegie Mellon University (USA), Georgetown University (USA), Dublin City University (Ireland), the American University in Sharjah (UAE), the American University in Beirut (Lebanon) and Yarmouk University (Jordan).
+- External Panel Member for Professorial Appointments at Georgetown University, Carnegie Mellon University (USA), Georgetown University (USA), Dublin City University (Ireland), the American University in Sharjah (UAE), the American University in Beirut (Lebanon), Bahrain University (Bahrain) and Yarmouk University (Jordan).

 - Juror, Middle East Broadcasting Award (2006-07).